LuvDaSun/JsonSchema42/docs/names.md

 If this model would also have a contextual name, that would simply be added to the list of sentences.

 We do this for every model.
 So we have a list of sentences for every model.
-Now, for every sentence we can calculate it's cardinality.
-We sort the sentences for every model base on their cardinality (and possibly some extra properties).
+Now, for every sentence we can calculate it's cardinality and possible some other metadata.
+We call the sentence and the meta data a name part.
+We sort the parts for every model bases on their cardinality (and possibly some other metadata).
 We could come up with a list like this:

 ```yaml
 - sentence: schema json